sadeepa24/connected_bot/docs/si/other_config/usermsg/index.md

   "MsgQuotawarnlow": "⚠️ Your quota must be greater than you'r current usage", "MsgQuotawarnzero": "⚠️ Value must be greater than zero",

-  "MsgNoQuota": "You Don't Have Available Quota To create a new config, if you want to create a new config, you can change the quota of the existing config or delete"
+  "MsgNoQuota": "⚠️ You don't have available quota to create a new configuration.
+If you want to create a new configuration, you can change the quota of an existing configuration or delete one.", "MsgTempOver": "🚫 You have reached the end of the line.
+Due to repeated non-usage and bandwidth wastage, you are completely limited for this month.", "MsgTempMonth": "🚫 You can't be freed now because you have repeatedly not used the service and wasted bandwidth.
+You can't use the service until the next usage reset day.", "MsgFree": "✅ You are now free from temporary limitations, and all your configurations are online.", "MsgTempMonthLimited": "🚫 You are a month-limited user.
+This limitation cannot be undone.
+Please contact the admin to release this.", "MsgTempNoLimit": "✅ You don't have any limitations yet.
+You are as free as a bird.", "MsgTempLimitAlert": "⚠️ You are temporarily limited.
+Use /free to see whether you can be freed or not.", "MsgCannotCap": "🚫 You can't cap quota because you have already used it all."
 }
 ```